Felilou/pos-hustle/HIF_FT_java/readme.md

 logic calculations using mostly basic language features.

-No persistence and no frontend needs to be implemented.
+No ft_ormapping.persistence and no frontend needs to be implemented.

 Generate the required test data inside